bugcrowd/tipjar/README.md

 # Bugcrowd Tip Jar 💡

-A collection of one-off bug bounty wisdom nuggets to help you level up. 🚀
+A curated collection of one-off bug bounty wisdom nuggets to help you level up. 🚀

 ![header](bc-tipjar-min.png)